Table of Content

 Some of the changes to your skin include:-

 Many women have acne during pregnancy.
 If you tend to have acne already, it may flare up even more.
-This is caused by the extra hormones in your body which causes your oil glands to secrete more oil, which can cause breakouts.
+This is caused by the extra hormones in your body which cause your oil glands to secrete more oil, which can cause breakouts.

 The area around your nipples, inner thighs and neck may darken due to hormonal changes.
 You may also notice a dark line from your navel to your public bone.
 This line is called the linea nigra.
 Dark patches might also develop on your face (chlosma).

 Stretch marks are indented streaks that may appear on your abdomen, breasts, hips, buttocks and thighs.
-These marks are caused by the stretching of skin and although many products claim to be able to prevent or treat it, the products will not remove stretch marks completely.
+These marks are caused by the stretching of the skin and although many products claim to be able to prevent or treat it, the products will not remove stretch marks completely.

 Varicose veins are enlarged veins in your legs.
 This is caused by your uterus exerting greater pressure on these veins.

 Usually, this condition improves three to twelve months after birth without any extra medical treatment.

 Dry skin and itchiness